 The Shape of Water also folds in a direct Cold War espionage aspect, which for some viewers is one ‘big theme’ too far: Russian agents are also interested in the mysterious Asset, for the wrong reasons as well.

 The exciting and suspenseful story builds on a number of surprises.
-With both a masturbation scene and a bloody mutilation incident in first reel, we can’t predict what will happen.
+With both a masturbation scene and a bloody mutilation incident in the first reel, we can’t predict what will happen.
 The fear is that the show will become one of those films where everybody dies, with a pat moral for a curtain call, as sometimes happens in TV’s The Outer Limits.
 Del Toro’s most risky narrative swing occurs when Elisa’s despair warps reality into an Astaire-Rogers musical reverie.
 Elisa and her mer-man dance on a duplicate of the set for the famous, somewhat creepy Astaire musical number from Follow the Fleet, Irving Berlin’s Let’s Face the Music and Dance (→).
 As they first communicated through music, this fish & human dance to the song You’ll Never Know is okay; it helps that it’s barely forty seconds in duration.
 The ultimate sign of success is that audiences don’t laugh: the scene generates the same ‘doomed romantic melancholy’ from the Fred Astaire picture.

 Literal-minded viewers have also expressed difficulty with the unlikely scene in which Elisa floods her entire bathroom just by jamming a towel under the door, creating a convenient underwater spawning ground for two.
 This of course connects with the dream opening in which Elisa experiences a foretaste of her own very interesting, very wet destiny.
-I’ve found that when viewers comment only this scene, it really means that the film hasn’t gotten through to them.
+I’ve found that when viewers comment only on this scene, it really means that the film hasn’t gotten through to them.

 The show’s cinematic references are more than a little tricky, and none of them are cheap jokes.
 It took me months to realize that the choice of The Story of Ruth is no accident: two separate film writers almost immediately made the transcendental connection: Shira Feder (12.18.17) and Alissa Wilkinson (2.05.18).
 A knowledge of Bible literature is a valuable thing.
-But how the Fox film Mardi Gras fits in, however, is a subject for further research.
+How the Fox film Mardi Gras fits in, however, is a subject for further research.
 What’s the significance that the enthusiastic theater manager wants to spell ‘Gras’ with a extra S?

 When Strickland chains his Asset to a revolving platform for torture sessions, even casual monster fans will recall the Lon Chaney and Charles Laughton versions of The Hunchback of Notre Dame.
 The Asset is tethered to his exercise pool just like the Gill Man in Revenge of the Creature.
 And the design of the giant iron pipes behind the pool reflect the Asset’s covert status as a Brazilian god — the pool display is like the pagan altar in Caltiki, and similar designs in pagan epics like The Prodigal.
+“Viles y vanas son las cosas paganas.”
 And don’t forget that the lair of the original Creature, a supposedly completely organic sub-aquatic cave, sported an unexplained row of pillars that look like organ pipe tubes, as if the Gill Man once roomed with The Phantom of the Opera.